I offer a buon fresco painting workshop that suits adults with any level of art-making experience.

 This workshop enables you to experience one of the oldest and richest methods in the history of painting: buon fresco.
 A famous example of this method is the ceiling of the Sistine Chapel in Rome, painted by Michelangelo between 1508 and 1512.
-I have adapted the buon fresco method to work on small tiles, to enable more people to enjoy the process.
+However, buon fresco painting is a lot older, with some of the earliest known examples made between 1500 and 2000 BCE as an important part of Cretan-Minoan Bronze Age culture.
+The durability of buon fresco is evidenced in these striking wall and ceiling paintings that still clearly depict imagery celebrating Minoan belief systems and their connection with nature.
+I have adapted the buon fresco method to work on small tiles to enable more people to enjoy this ancient process and to engage closely with the traditional materials in a fun and accessible way.

 “What will I make?”

-I invite you to make your own unique, colourful frescoes on four 10cm x 10cm tiles by following detailed, step-by-step guidance.* Suitable for any level, this hands-on workshop using specialist materials provides a balance of structured, guided learning and individual experimentation.
+I invite you to make your own unique, colourful frescoes on small tiles by following detailed, step-by-step guidance.
+Suitable for any level, this hands-on workshop using specialist materials provides a balance of structured, guided learning and individual experimentation.
 My aim is that participants enjoy a sense of mindful immersion while focusing on the materials and the process, rather than worrying too much about the end result.

 “What is buon fresco?”